stepthenuke/task-omp/readme.md

 ================

 This library simplifies creating a central service called `"com.system.sharing"` on DBus.
-This service acts as a middleman, forwarding requests to open files to appropriate registered services.
+This service acts as a middleman, forwarding requests to open files to appropriate registered services which can be created with the help of the library.

 The library has only one dependency [sdbus-c++](https://github.com/Kistler-Group/sdbus-cpp).